gaps-closure/gaps-closure.github.io/container_deployment.md

 	]
   # 2 lines mounting /IMAGES and ~/gaps/build/src/emu have been removed in above
 ```
-For more information on remote-container development using VSCode, see https://code.visualstudio.com/docs/remote/containers.

 ## Demo: ERI 2020 Examples 1-3
 Navigate to the desired example and launch VSCode.
-VSCode will prompt user to load the `CLOSURE` containerized environment:
+VSCode will prompt user to load the `closure` containerized environment:

 For example1:
 ```